hire-us/hire-us/README.md

 We love to automate things.
 Especially management and communications routine!

 We're quite good at tracking time.
-Most of our team worked via upwork and we have a custom project to collect everything together via jira/gitlab/upwork APIs.
-So you can get details for each task, each member time report or daily team report.
-Everything you might need to understand current state.
+Most of our team have worked via upwork and we have a custom project to collect everything together via jira/gitlab/upwork APIs.
+So you can get details for each task, each member time report or a daily team report.
+Everything you might need to understand the current state of the things.

 Also we have a review cycle that is fully automated and bot-driven, so there is no lag in code review.

 # Our project setup

 We used to develop and support 7 applications for IOS and Android, admin site and backend with **weekly** sprints and releases.
-We're able to do this only because of processes and testing everything.
+We're able to do this only because of our processes and testing everything.

 ## Mobile apps / React Native

-Links may die in future but still alive:
+Links may die in future but are still alive:

 [Appstore](https://itunes.apple.com/us/app/calvert-woodley/id1325616215)